-tl:dr The existing flaws are dizzying and likely beyond rescue.
+tl:dr The numerous flaws in TripAdvisor and Booking hotel reviews are dizzying and likely beyond rescue.

 I’ll preface this post by saying that I have no new hard evidence to present here.
 There’s no conclusive DNA test, no bloody murder weapon, and no one caught red-handed with 12 kilos of heroin shoved up their butts or however that works.